 Hours and hours of practicing are often not enough – the successful start of the career is a very crucial part of each musician´s professional live… Be ready and manage your success yourself!

-In 2016, the French-Czech Music Academy in Telč had modified its long-term strategy and concept.
+In 2016, the Franco-Czech Music Academy in Telč had modified its long-term strategy and concept.
 The basics of musical instruction remain unchanged but the program has been expanded to include comprehensive education for young artists.
 The new complementary project “21st Century Musician” is aimed at providing the Academy participant general insight and experience necessary for their successful career in the contemporary world.

 Artists and especially active musicians have to face new demands and problems.
 Industry knowledge and entrepreneurial behavior have become real assets to all young talented artists.
 To succeed, the musician has to be universal in its artistic skills.
 While having awareness of the national culture roots and personal artistic uniqueness, artists must be familiar to new trends in contemporary art and exchange experiences with international artists… Having all this in mind, our aim is to direct young artists to successfully continue their careers in the 21st. century and to provide them with all the information they need.